CheruiyotBrianL/learn-git2/README.md

 # Lesson 1
-Learning to use git and github
+Learning to use git and github.